From Jonah Chapters 1-4.

 We all know the story of the man who found himself in the belly of a great fish.
-I’ve always found this book of the Bible interesting, and it always makes me smile (will tell you why later).
+I’ve always found this book of the Bible interesting, and it often makes me smile (will tell you why later).
 That said, the story carries some important lessons that can help us tremendously.
 The prophet of God made decisions that we would typically not expect of someone in his position.
 And yet those decisions can now be a source of insight into God’s perspective of life.
 If Jonah could tell us what he learned from the experience I think it would go something like this:

-Now the word of the LORD came to Jonah the son of Amittai, saying, “Arise, go to Nineveh, that great city, and call out against it, for their evil has come up before me.”
-But Jonah rose to flee to Tarshish from the presence of the LORD.
-(Jonah 1:1-3)
+Now the word of the Lord came to Jonah the son of Amittai, saying, “Arise, go to Nineveh, that great city, and call out against it, for their evil has come up before me.”
+But Jonah rose to flee to Tarshish from the presence of the Lord (Jonah 1:1-3).

-The Lord hurled a great wind upon the sea, and there was a mighty tempest on the sea, so that the ship threatened to break up.
+“The Lord hurled a great wind upon the sea, and there was a mighty tempest, so that the ship threatened to break up.
 Then the mariners were afraid, and each cried out to his god.
 And they hurled the cargo that was in the ship into the sea to lighten it for them.
-But Jonah had gone down into the inner part of the ship and had lain down and was fast asleep.
-(Jonah 1:4-5)
+But Jonah had gone down into the inner part of the ship and had lain down and was fast asleep” (Jonah 1:4-5).

 So we see that some storms in life can actually come from God!
 They are meant to restore us to the safe and good path.
-We are allowed to make mistakes but because God is our loving Father, it is his responsibility to get us back on track.
+We are allowed to make mistakes but because God is our loving Father, it is His responsibility to get us back on track.

 Jonah was rudely awaken from his holiday cruise!

-The man calls Jonah a “sleeper” (there’s one smile) and I think it’s because he made a habit of it.
+The man called Jonah a “sleeper” (there’s one smile) and I think it’s because he made a habit of it.
 But more importantly Jonah was shaken out of his self-allocated holiday and thrown directly into a perilous situation.
 Not a nice way to wake up.

-Remember that time at school when a member of the class said something funny and the teacher heard?
+Remember that time in school when a member of the class said something funny and the teacher heard?
 “Who said that?”
-The teacher asked, and the person happened to be you!
-So as they did investigations to find out, you braced yourself for the inevitable outcome.
+She asked, and the person happened to be you!
+As they did investigations to find out, you braced yourself for the inevitable outcome.
 That was Jonah, as they cast lots.

 Now here’s something you might find strange: God’s purpose for our lives can sometimes only be fulfilled by our mistakes.
-Not because He wants us to go astray (and all choices remain ours) but because in his wisdom he decides that it will be more beneficial for others to see his strength through our weakness (2 Corinthians 12:9).
+Not because He wants us to go astray (and all choices remain ours) but because in His wisdom He decides that it will be more beneficial for others to see His strength through our weakness (2 Corinthians 12:9).

 Jonah further explained that he had tried to flee from his God and that was the reason for the storm.
 He curiously was not embarrassed to say the God “who made the sea” (another smile).
-You knew that before you run from him Jonah!
+You knew that before you run from Him Jonah!

 Jonah had been watching as they threw heavy sacks overboard to lighten the load.
 So he said, “Pick me up and hurl me into the sea; then the sea will quiet down for you, for I know it is because of me that this great tempest has come upon you.”
 (Jonah 1:12).
 Let us pause there for a moment.
 What was Jonah thinking?
-Did he have so much faith in God’s deliverance, or was he just fed up with his life that he did not care if he drowned?
+Did he have so much faith in God’s deliverance, or was he just fed up with life that he did not care if he drowned?
 My guess is he realized that God was putting him in a corner and decided to yield to whatever He had in mind.
-Maybe this is where it would all end for him, he must have thought.
+Maybe this is where it would all end for him.

 The men nevertheless tried to guide the ship, they did not want to have the guilt of taking a life on their conscience.
 They soon discovered it was pointless and after stating their innocence threw Jonah into the raging sea.
 And it became calm.

-Meanwhile Jonah was sinking into the depths of the sea.
+Meanwhile Jonah was sinking into the depths.